influxdata/docs-v2/content/influxdb/v2/write-data/no-code/load-data.md

    - **Create a new configuration**: Enter a configuration name and select an output bucket, and then click **Continue Configuring**.
    - **Add to an existing configuration**: Select an existing Telegraf configuration to add this plugin to, and then click **Add to Existing Config**.
 5. Provide a **Telegraf Configuration Name** and an optional **Telegraf Configuration Description**.
 6. Adjust configuration settings as needed.
+   The configuration includes settings for the [InfluxDB v2 output plugin](/telegraf/v1/plugins/#output-influxdb_v2) to write to your bucket.
    To find configuration settings for a specific plugin, see [Telegraf plugins](/telegraf/latest/plugins/).
 7. Click **Save and Test**.
+Your input plugin configuration is appended to the default agent settings and the InfluxDB output plugin configuration.
 8. The **Test Your Configuration** page provides instructions for how to start Telegraf using the generated configuration.
    _See [Start Telegraf](/influxdb/cloud/write-data/no-code/use-telegraf/auto-config/#start-telegraf) below for detailed information about what each step does._
 9. Once Telegraf is running, click **Listen for Data** to confirm Telegraf is successfully sending data to InfluxDB.
    Once confirmed, a **Connection Found!** message appears.
 10. Click **Finish**.
     Your Telegraf configuration name and the associated bucket name appear in the list of Telegraf configurations.
+11. To view or edit the configuration, click the configuration name.
+12. To view default settings used to write data to InfluxDB, click **InfluxDB Output Plugin**.